 Straw For Animal Bedding Or Feed

 You can also use straw as animal bedding if you keep livestock.
 When you need to refresh their bedding, just remove the old straw and add it to your compost pile.

 Straw can also be used as animal feed in a pinch.
-However, it is not as nutritious as hay, since straw does not contain the leaves or seeds of plants (that is where the nutrients are!)
+However, straw it is not as nutritious as hay.

 Straw Bale Gardening

 Finally, straw can be used as part of a straw bale gardening setup.
-You can grow lots of different plants in straw bales.
+You can grow lots of different plants in straw bales,. including tomatoes and potatoes.

 The basic idea is that you water the straw bale and add some fertilizer to provide the necessary nutrients for your plants.